-- 7.2.5a Judgment of the threat and verify why this is a major threat - 7.2.5bWhythere is no other alternative which can be used - 7.2.5c Which process was applied to verify why there is no other less hazardous alternative 7.2.5dWhatisthe process to limit the negative impacts of the application - 7.2.5 e Estimation of the timescale of the application and steps taken to limit application to the specific outbreak. - 7.2.6 (C) Pesticides are only handled, used or applied by persons who have completed the necessary training and are always applied in accordance with the product label.
+Crite eria Indicator ToC Outcomes 7.2 Pesticides are used in ways that do not endanger health of workers, families, communities or the environment.
+7.2.5 Pesticides that are categorised as World Health Organization Class 1A or 1B, or that are listed by the Stockholm or Rotterdam Conventions, and paraquat, are not used, unless in exceptional circumstances, as validated by a due diligence process, or when authorised by government authorities for pest outbreaks.
+The due diligence refers to: a) Judgment of the threat and verify why this is a major threat. b) Why there is no other alternative which can be used. c) Which process was applied to verify why there is no other less hazardous alternative. d) What is the process to limit the negative impacts of the application. e) Estimation of the timescale of the application and steps taken to limit application to the specific outbreak.
+Reduced pollution; Resource use minimised; 7.2.6 (C) Pesticides are only handled, used or applied by persons who have completed the necessary training and are always applied in accordance with the product label.
 All precautions attached to the products are properly observed, applied, and understood by workers (see Criterion 3.6).
-Personnel applying pesticides must show evidence of regular updates on the knowledge about the activity they carry out. - 7.2.7 (C) Storage of all pesticides is in accordance with recognised best practices. - 7.2.8 All pesticide containers are properly disposed of and/or handled responsibly if used for other purposes. - 7.2.9 (C) Aerial spraying of pesticides is prohibited, unless in exceptional circumstances where no other viable alternatives are available.
+Personnel applying pesticides must show evidence of regular updates on the knowledge about the activity they carry out.

+Crite eria Indic cator ToC Outcomes 7.2 Pesticides are used in ways that do not endanger health of workers, 7.2.7 (C) Storage of all pesticides is in accordance with recognised best practices.
+Reduced pollution; Resource use minimised; families, communities or the environment.
+(Continued) 7.2.8 All pesticide containers are properly disposed of and/or handled responsibly if used for other purposes. i 7.2.9 (C) Aerial spraying of pesticides is prohibited, unless in exceptional circumstances where no other viable alternatives are available.
 This requires prior government authority approval.
-All relevant information is provided to affected local communities at least 48 hours prior to application of aerial spraying. - 7.2.10 (C) Specificannual medical surveillance for pesticide operators, and documented action to treat related health conditions, is demonstrated. - 7.2.11 (C) No work with pesticides is undertaken by persons under the age of 18, pregnant or breastfeeding women or other people that have medical restrictions and they are offered alternative equivalent work.
+All relevant information is provided to affected local communities at least 48 hours prior to application of aerial spraying.
+7.2.10 (C) Specific annual medical surveillance for pesticide operators, and documented action to treat related health conditions, is demonstrated.
+7.2.11 (C) No work with pesticides is undertaken by persons under the age of 18, pregnant or breastfeeding women or other people that have medical restrictions and they are offered alternative equivalent work.